 Piazza Navona is a focal point of Rome’s historic centre and has a plethora of cultural sites and monuments, ornate fountains, shops and plenty of eateries.
 Built over the ancient circus of Domitian, it has maintained the original oval shape of the stadium and has three exemplary fountains, including Gian Lorenzo Bernini’s Fountain of the Four Rivers.
 Piazza Navona is dominated by Sant’Agnese in Agone, a 17th-century church, and contains the overlooked but worthwhile Palazzo Braschi museum, which catalogues the history of Rome with art from the Middle Ages through the 19th century.
 Cross Corso Vittorio Emanuele to visit nearby Campo de’ Fiori.

 Campo de’ Fiori, another one of Rome‘s beloved piazzas, is a bustling square that dates to the Middle Ages.
 The name translates to Field of Flowers – the piazza was originally a meadow.
 Today, it hosts a daily market in the mornings, with local produce, flowers and Italian delicacies on sale, and the square comes alive at night when throngs of young Romans gather here to drink at the many bars.
 Are you ready for some vino yet?

 J. Rimessa Roscioli

-Unwind after your busy day of sightseeing with a wine tasting dinner at Rimessa Roscioli, a wine tasting room near Campo de’ Fiori.
-The team of sommeliers will guide you through a carefully prepared wine and food pairing where you’ll learn about the breadth of Italy‘s enological history you taste a range of wines from different regions in Italy accompanied by artisanal meats and cheeses (plus a plate of pasta and dessert).
+Unwind after your busy day of sightseeing with dinner at Rimessa Roscioli, a wine-tasting room near Campo de’ Fiori.
+Sommeliers will guide you through a carefully prepared wine and food pairing, while you’ll learn about Italy‘s oenological history as you taste wines from different regions in Italy accompanied by artisanal meats and cheeses (plus a plate of pasta and dessert).
 The dinners are offered daily but reservations should be made in advance.